nkabir/praxis/eclipse-juno/post.md

 ### Python

 Python support has been integrated into the Aptana Studio Plugin.
 It's open source and available at [http://www.aptana.com](http://www.aptana.com).

+## Java

+Unzip Juno into `$HOME/local/eclipse-juno/eclipse-java/` followed by the Mercurial plugin as outlined above.